 We're here to help businesses thrive

 Ashland Area Development Corporation (AADC) is the primary economic development agent in Ashland County, Wisconsin, working in close partnership with local municipalities, including Ashland County and the City of Ashland, and other stakeholders in an effort to create and promote economic development that improves the quality of life of the people of the Ashland area.
 AADC is a facilitator of economic development, a resource and advocate for businesses in Ashland County.
-Together with our stakeholders we are fully engaged in supporting and encouraging business growth and development in the region.
+Together with our stakeholders, we are committed to supporting and encouraging business growth and development in Ashland County, and the Chequamegon Bay region.

 Our services are centered on helping businesses access resources and find the information they need to succeed.
 Are you interested in opening a business in a beautiful and vibrant setting?
 Hoping to relocate or expand your existing business or need assistance with your business plan, site location or securing financing?
 We can help!